F-Yousefi/Efficient-Retinanet/README.md

 ## Requirements
-This project is developed on Pytorch framework, so make sure you have installed the latest version of torch on your pc.
+This project is developed on Pytorch framework, so make sure you have installed the latest version of torch on your PC.
 It can run either on cuda or cpu.
 <br><br>